Cyl200215/lumaa-spring-2025-ai-ml/README.md

 ## Dataset
 The dataset is a collection of the 100 most popular books downloaded from the [Gutenburg Project](https://www.gutenberg.org/browse/scores/top).
 These 100 books form the corpus that I consider for this challenge.
 Each file contains the text of a book.
 I will read in all 100 books.

+### !!!
+Please locate the dataset zip file provided in the Releases along with source codes.

 ## Requirements